Overview

 Coordinators will have regular hours at each site in a designated space to provide confidentiality.
 They are well-trained in making referrals and have developed working relationships with resource providers in the community.

-Financial Wellness at Work programming by United Way will be available in 2024 at the following companies:
+Financial Wellness at Work programming by United Way is available at the following companies:

 - Davico Manufacturing